HaydenDekker/finance-cash-flow/README.md

   Calculate category actuals, calculate forecasts.
 Forecasts depend on expense type.
 Need to produce, Set of all Months in actuals and forecasts.
   List<Category, Map<Month, MonthActual | MonthForcast> two lists.
 MonthForcasts have 3 components, Fixed forecast (summed), Known Variable (summed, Variable (linear interpolation)
 - (Complete) - Display actuals - Category (row) by YearMonth (column) and cost is the value.
 Display historical averages, filtered by category.
 Graph should be cost by month.
-- Display total monthly spend across all categories
+- (done) Display total monthly spend across all categories
-- Display total monthly income
+- (done) Display total monthly income
 - Display monthly net position
 - (In Progress) View - Historical Average - Initially a table will do.
 Stacked Bar chart for individual categories, line chart for total expense.

 ## Future Goals
+- Use a grouping attribute to collect or differentiate like expenses. e.g All SE W payee's can be South East Water group.
+When searching by group all expenses can be displayed.
 - Enhanced LLM-powered expense categorization
 - Web-based dashboard with interactive graphs